tonyseek/python-envcfg/README.rst

 Uses with Django
 ~~~~~~~~~~~~~~~~

-1. Creates a django project and move all sensitive config items into the
+1. Creates a django project and moves all sensitive config items into the
    environment variables::

     $ cat djapp/settings.py  # codebase-scope config